edeoliveira/Mailster/README.txt

 You must run Mailster with an appropriate user because binding to SMTP port needs privileges.

-Currently, i've successfuly ran Mailster in the following environnement :
+Currently, i've successfully ran Mailster in the following environments :
 - Mandriva 2007 distribution with xulrunner 1.8.0.4 and jdk 1.5.0_11
+- Ubuntu 7.0.4 distribution and jdk 1.6.0_01 (in a VMWARE virtual machine)